Polynomial Hessians with small rank: (Projective) image apices

 \section{(Projective) image apices}

-Let $X$ be an algebraic subset of $K^m$.
-We say that $a \in L^m$ is an \emph{apex} of $X$ if $(1-\lambda)c + \lambda a \in X$ for all $\lambda \in K$ and all $c \in X$.
+Let $Z$ be an algebraic subset of $L^m$.
+We say that $a \in L^m$ is an \emph{apex} of $Z$ if $(1-\lambda)c + \lambda a \in Z$ for all $\lambda \in L$ and all $c \in Z$.
 If we think of $a$ as a point of the projective horizon, i.e.\@ $\|a\| = \infty$, then we can denote the direction of $a$ by $p$ to get something that is properly defined.

-We say that a $p \in L^m$ is a \emph{projective apex} of $X$ if $p \ne 0$ and $c + \lambda p \in X$ for all $\lambda \in K$ and all $c \in X$.
-We say that $X$ has an \emph{apex at infinity} if $X$ has a projective apex.
-Indeed, if $\|a\| = \infty$ and $p$ is the direction of $a$, then the meaning of that $p$ is a projective apex of $X$ is just essentially that the point $a$ at infinity is an apex of $X$.
+We say that a $p \in L^m$ is a \emph{projective apex} of $Z$ if $p \ne 0$ and $c + \lambda p \in Z$ for all $\lambda \in L$ and all $c \in Z$.
+We say that $Z$ has an \emph{apex at infinity} if $Z$ has a projective apex.
+Indeed, if $\|a\| = \infty$ and $p$ is the direction of $a$, then the meaning of that $p$ is a projective apex of $Z$ is just essentially that the point $a$ at infinity is an apex of $Z$.

-If $X$ is the Zariski closure of a polynomial map $H$ over an infinite field $K$, then we say that $a$ and $p$ as above are an \emph{image apex} of $H$ and a \emph{projective image apex} of $H$ respectively.
+If $Z$ is the Zariski closure of the image of a polynomial map $H$ over an infinite field $L$, then we say that $a$ and $p$ as above are an \emph{image apex} of $H$ and a \emph{projective image apex} of $H$ respectively.
 For the case where $L$ is not necessarily infinite, we use the definition below.

 Suppose that $H \in L[x]^m$.
 We say that $a \in L^m$ is an {\em image apex of $H$ (over $K$)} if